home-assistant/home-assistant.io/source/_integrations/alarmdecoder.markdown

 #### Adding a new zone

 When prompted, enter the number of the {% term zone %} you'd like to add.
-Press _Submit_ to move to the next screen where you'll be prompted for the [zone settings](#zone-settings).
-Press _Submit_ again to save.
+Select _Submit_ to move to the next screen, where you'll be prompted for the [zone settings](#zone-settings).
+Select _Submit_ again to save.

 **Note:** The zone number that was entered will appear as an attribute on the binary sensor entity that's created in order to easily edit the zone settings at a later time.

 #### Editing an existing zone

 When prompted, enter the number of the {% term zone %} you'd like to edit.
-Press _Submit_ to move to the next screen where the existing zone settings will be pre-filled.
-Edit the zone settings and press _Submit_ to save the changes.
+Select _Submit_ to move to the next screen, where the existing zone settings will be pre-filled.
+Edit the zone settings and select _Submit_ to save the changes.

 #### Removing an existing zone

 When prompted, enter the number of the {% term zone %} you'd like to remove.
-Press _Submit_ to move to the next screen where the existing zone settings will be pre-filled.
-Clear the _Zone Name_ field and press _Submit_.
+Select _Submit_ to move to the next screen, where the existing zone settings will be pre-filled.
+Clear the _Zone Name_ field and select _Submit_.

 #### Zone settings